firstred/postnl-api-php/docs/overview.rst

 1. This library utilizes PSR-1, PSR-2, PSR-3, PSR-4, PSR-6 and PSR-7.
 2. The library is meant to be lean, fast and sticks to the standards of the SOAP API.
 This means that not every feature request will be accepted.
-3. The PostNL library has a minimum PHP version requirement of PHP 5.5.5.
-Pull requests must not require a PHP version greater than PHP 5.5.5.
+3. The PostNL library has a minimum PHP version requirement of PHP 7.1.
+Pull requests must not require a PHP version greater than PHP 7.1.
 4. All pull requests must include unit tests to ensure the change works as expected and to prevent regressions.
+If you need help with adding tests, don't hesitate to leave a comment.

 Running the tests